basselalsayed/bank-tech-test/README.md

 # Classes and Methods
 ## Client
 * account/(s) - a single account or array of accounts
-* deposit (creates a new instance of Deposit with the relevant attributes)
+* deposit (creates a new instance of transaction with type: deposit + relevant attributes)
-* withdraw (creates a new instance of Withdrawl with the relevant attributes)
+* withdraw (creates a new instance of transaction with type: withdrawal + the relevant attributes)
 * print_statement (calls upon account.statement instance method)

 # Account